 You do not have to have any money to get a divorce, but you do have to follow the procedure set up by Texas to have the court fees waived.

 This can be a huge benefit when you need to get out of a marriage but not have the money.

 As mentioned above, just because the fees are waived does not mean you can sign a piece of paper and you are done.
 There are a lot of procedures to follow.

-I like to say you may have all the ingredients, but the cake is not going to bake itself.
-When you are representing yourself, you are going to have to do everything.
+I like to say you may have all the ingredients, but the cake will not bake itself.
+When you are representing yourself, you will have to do everything.
 That means: